bbc/newslabs-io/README.md

 ### Scripts
 #### start
+The `npm prestart` script will execute first, which initialises the development database (in `/sql/dev.db`).
 The `npm start` script launches the `./src/server.ts` file, with the webpack middleware, and including the API express app.

 On `/` it serves the index.html creared by webpack to load the client react application.